 Homeopathy is an alternative medical system developed in 1796 by Samuel Hahnemann.
 Hahnemann believed that “like cures like” where a substance that would cause the symptoms in a healthy person is administered to cure an illness with similar symptoms in an ill person.
-There are numerous examples to applying this concept in homeopathy such as:
+There are numerous examples to applying this concept to homeopathy such as:

 – Onions are known to cause teary eyes and runny nose and it is used as a homeopathic remedy for common colds and hay fever.

 – Atropa belladonna, a toxic plant which—when directly consumed—causes fever as a sign of being toxic to the body.
-However, it is used as homeopathic remedy for fevers.
+However, it is used as a homeopathic remedy for fevers.

 – Substances extracted from bee venom are used as a cure for itchy swellings.

 Homeopathic remedies can be extracted from plants, minerals, or animal products.
 The natural substance goes into a process of repeated dilution until only traces of the original substance remains.
 These remedies are meant to stimulate the body’s natural defenses and healing powers.